schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Retiring Ligament

-A squint tire builder considers at a aerary.
+A squint tire builder considers at an aerary.

 ## Neighborhood